Tourvia in 4 clear answers

 - Weak visibility: managers cannot see planned field coverage directly in Salesforce

 Native planning keeps accounts, route decisions, and activity tracking in one workflow.
-For more on this topic, see why teams look for a Salesforce Maps alternative.
+For more on this topic, see the Salesforce Maps alternatives comparison.

 Key capabilities of a Salesforce route planner